 In South Australia, most electricity providers structure their plans with tiered pricing.
 This means you will be charged for power at different rates depending on how much you have used throughout the day.
 For example, you will typically pay lower prices for the first ‘block’ of electricity you use, but then a slightly higher rate for each next block.
 Our cost comparison has taken these block rates into account.

 While some providers only have two tiers of electricity pricing, others have as many as five.
 In the case of Alinta Energy, its Fair Deal 25 contract has multiple pricing levels.
-While it is quite competitive in our price comparison, customers should think carefully about their energy consumption habits and pay close attention to these pricing tiers.
+While it is quite competitive in our price comparison, customers should think carefully about their energy usage habits and pay close attention to these pricing tiers.

-Tiered pricing is another important consideration when comparing prices, so get to know your household’s specific electricity requirements, because the cheapest plan for you may be different to the cheapest plan for another household with higher or lower energy consumption.
+Tiered pricing is another important consideration when comparing prices, so get to know your household’s specific electricity requirements, because the cheapest plan for you may be different to the cheapest plan for another household with higher or lower energy requirements.
 You can learn more about block rate pricing in our review of South Australia electricity tariffs.

 How to get the best deal on electricity in SA